topquark22/morseR24/README.md

 ## Error conditions

-The red LED indicates the following:

-It will blink once for 1/10 second if the radio is operational.
+The red LED will blink once for 1/10 second if the radio is operational.

 Fast blink: Radio is enabled but not connected properly.
 If you just want to control something with GPIO, you can operate in master mode without a radio.
 But in that case you must wire pin D4 to ground to disable the radio.